troyk-26/idx-exchange/README.md

   - XGBoost: expands evenly level by level
   - LightGBM: only expands branches that most reduce error
 - Performed hyperparameter tuning on gradient boosting models

+## Week 8

+- Added MAPE as evaluation metric
+- Summarized results from all models
+- Analyzed model performance for different price bands

 ## Software